USE OF VOA MATERIALS

 From time to time, VOA removes content from its website.
 For instance, VOA removes program materials from its websites when required by licensing agreements with third-party copyright holders.
 Once materials have been removed from one of VOA's websites, they are no longer available from VOA.

-When VOA takes materials off of its websites, materials designated as permanent under the BBG’s records schedule will be transferred to the National Archives and Records Administration (NARA).
-Programs designated as temporary under the BBG’s records schedule will be permanently deleted once they are removed from VOA websites, and will no longer be available.
-BBG’s records schedule is published in the Federal Register and is available at NARA's website, through this link.
-See Title 36 Code of Federal Regulations, Subpart F for information on how to request BBG program materials that have been transferred to NARA.
+When VOA takes materials off of its websites, materials designated as permanent under the USAGM’s records schedule will be transferred to the National Archives and Records Administration (NARA).
+Programs designated as temporary under the USAGM’s records schedule will be permanently deleted once they are removed from VOA websites, and will no longer be available.
+USAGM’s records schedule is published in the Federal Register and is available at NARA's website, through this link.
+See Title 36 Code of Federal Regulations, Subpart F for information on how to request USAGM program materials that have been transferred to NARA.

 Where can I find details about VOA programs, times, satellites?

 VOANews content is available in more than 40 languages.

 Can I get free VOA news summary via e-mail?